 Several factors can trigger or contribute to MDD development.
 Genetic predisposition plays a significant role, with individuals having a family history of depression showing increased vulnerability.

-Environmental factors such as chronic stress, trauma, significant life changes, and certain medical conditions can also trigger episodes.
+Environmental factors such as chronic stress and trauma play a significant role in the development of depression, particularly in cases where PTSD and depressive symptoms overlap.
 Additionally, biochemical factors, including neurotransmitter imbalances in the brain, contribute to the disorder’s development and persistence.

 Persistent Depressive Disorder (PDD): The Long-Term Challenge